 Export a snapshot to transfer a virtual machine (VM) image from an everRun system to a network-mounted folder (that is, directory).
 Exporting a snapshot makes the VM image available for importing to another system or for importing back to the same everRun system to restore or duplicate the original VM.
-(For an overview of snapshots, see "Managing Snapshots" on page 221.)
+(For an overview of snapshots, see "Managing Snapshots" on page 249.
+For additional VM migration/export methods, see "Creating and Migrating Virtual Machines" on page 141.)